 The Settlement requires ESO to create a non-reversionary Settlement Fund of \$4,101,300.00, from which each Settlement Class Member will receive a pro rata portion after payment of Settlement Administration Expenses, attorney's fees and costs, and any incentive award approved by the Court.
 See App.
-1 (Agreement) at §§ II.37, V.54-58, XI.73-74.
+2 (Agreement) at §§ II.37, V.54-58, XI.73-74.

 No amount of the Settlement Fund will revert to ESO, and Settlement Class Members are not required to submit a claim or take any action to receive compensation.
-Instead, the class administrator ("Administrator") will automatically issue checks to the last known address of each Settlement Class Member who declines to opt out.
+Instead, the Settlement Administrator will automatically issue checks to the last known address of each Settlement Class Member who declines to opt out.
 Id. at §§ II.30, XI.73.
-Checks issued to Settlement Class Members shall remain valid for 180 days from the date of their issuance.
-Id. at § XI.73.
-If, after the expiration date of the checks distributed, there remains money in the Settlement Fund sufficient to pay at least five dollars (\$5.00) to each Settlement Class Member who cashed their initial check, those remaining funds will be distributed on a pro rata basis to those Settlement Class Members (the "Second Distribution").
-Id. at § XI.74.
+If, after the 180 day check expiration date, there will be a second distribution to the class members who cased there checks provided the remaining money in the Settlement Fund is sufficient to pay at least five dollars (\$5.00) (the